-Children in Year 6 are split into 3 main classes: 6 Beta, 6 Delta and 6 Gamma In Year 6, the children prepare for their SATs and teachers also assist them with the transition to secondary school.
+Children in Year 6 are split into 3 main classes: 6 Beta, 6 Delta and 6 Gamma in Year 6, the children prepare for their SATs and teachers also assist them with the transition to secondary school.
 On average there are around 30 pupils in each class.

 In the summer term, the children will have the opportunity to attend a residential trip to Plas Dol-y-Moch in North Wales.
 During this trip, they will be able to experience a range of outdoor activities such as gorge walking, canoeing, orienteering and mountain walking as well as being able to develop their independence, resilience and team work skills.